-Peritoneal Mesothelioma is much more rare than Pleural Mesothelioma, but is the second most common type of mesothelioma.
+Peritoneal Mesothelioma is much rarer than Pleural Mesothelioma but is the second most common type of mesothelioma.
 Tumors form in the abdominal lining.
 The peritoneum is a protective membrane that surrounds the abdomen.
-Peritoneal mesothelioma can develop on both layers, the parietal layer and the visceral layer.
+Peritoneal mesothelioma can develop on both layers, the parietal layer, and the visceral layer.

-Peritoneal mesothelioma is caused from asbestos exposure, when asbestos dust in ingested, rather than inhaled.
-Swallowed fibres travel through the digestive system to the peritoneum.
+Peritoneal mesothelioma is caused by asbestos exposure when asbestos dust is ingested, rather than inhaled.
+Swallowed fibers travel through the digestive system to the peritoneum.

-Misdiagnosis is common, because this type of cancer is so rare.
-Some of our clients have had to fight for their life and healthcare when it came to properly diagnosing this disease.
+Misdiagnosis is common because this type of cancer is so rare.
+Some of our clients have had to fight for their life and healthcare when it came to properly diagnose this disease.

 Stages of Peritoneal Mesothelioma

-Stage 2: Cancerous tissue is moderate and tumors have not spread outside the lining or to lymph nodes
+The cancerous tissue is moderate and tumors have not spread outside the lining or to lymph nodes.

-Stage 3: Cancerous tissue is more extensive and tumors may have spread outside the peritoneal lining, to lymph nodes or both.
+The cancerous tissue is more extensive and tumors may have spread outside the peritoneal lining, to lymph nodes, or both.